No-Bake Vegan Key Lime tarts made grain-free, refined sugar-free and dairy-free for paleo dessert recipe! No cooking or baking required!

 These tarts make for the perfect dessert-for-breakfast or post workout snack situation, as they provide sustained energy that can be utilized throughout the day.
 Made gluten-free, grain-free, refined sugar-free, dairy-free, and paleo friendly, they’re great for serving to all your friends and family who have a variety of food restrictions.

-I will say, if you use a muffin tray, the tarts are a tad difficult to remove – I ran a pairing knife between the tart crust and the pan in order to pop them out, but using a springform pan will be an easier option.
+I will say, if you use a muffin tray, the tarts are a tad difficult to remove – I ran a pairing knife between the tart crust and the pan in order to pop them out, but using a spring form pan will be an easier option.

 For the Crust

 - 1/2 cup coconut oil, softened or melted